rsonger/software-engineering-lab/_posts/2022-04-01-getting-started.md

 If you get the option during installation, be sure add Python to your `PATH` variable.

-After the installation completes, open a terminal and confirm the version number with `python3 --version` again.
+After the installation completes, open a terminal and confirm the version number with `python --version` again.

 # Virtual Environment